aviaryan/aviaryan.github.com-retired-2018/_posts/gsoc/2016-08-11-dockerfile-basic.md

 {% endhighlight %}

 Right now we were at the root of the ubuntu instance i.e. in parallel with /var, /home, /root etc. You surely don't want to copy your files there.
-So we create a 'myapp' directory and set it as WORKDIR (project' directory).
+So we create a 'myapp' directory and set it as WORKDIR (project's directory).
 From now on, all commands will run inside it.

 Now that copying the app has been done, you may want to install it's requirements.